How to Breathe While Running

 As your strength builds, Dannenberg recommends nasal breathing to boost your body’s parasympathetic response.
-It’s just like it sounds — simply breathe through your nose.
+It’s as simple as it sounds—just breathe in and out through your nose while you run.

 It is okay to breathe through your mouth while running, however it might not be the most efficient way to breathe.
-Inhaling through your mouth kicks your sympathetic nervous system into gear — triggering your body’s stress response and increasing your heart rate.
-When you breathe through your nose, it stimulates your parasympathetic nervous system which Dannenberg compares to “your body’s rest-and-recovery response.”
+Inhaling through your mouth kicks your sympathetic nervous system into gear, triggering your body’s stress response and increasing your heart rate.
+When you inhale through your nose, it stimulates your parasympathetic nervous system which Dannenberg compares to “your body’s rest-and-recovery response.”
 Nasal breathing when you run can help keep your heart rate steady and your state of mind relaxed.
 However, exhaling through your mouth (also known as “power breathing”) can be beneficial during high exertion runs like sprints or tempo runs.

 Want to super-charge your sprints?
 Even experienced distance runners can be surprised by the challenges of sprinting.
 Techniques for what Dannenberg calls “power breathing” can help you sprint faster and increase your oxygen intake when you need it most.

-Here’s how to power breathe through your sprints:
+Here’s how to power breathe during your sprints:

 - When you exhale, push the air out with force through your mouth while creating a strong “sss” sound through your teeth.
 Try to exhale for a bit longer than you inhaled, to expel as much carbon dioxide (CO2) as you can.
-As you improve your nasal breathing, it’ll become easier to exhale through your nose as you hum.

 Breathe Easier, Run Faster